readmeio/api-spec/README.md

 | ------------- | ------------- |
 | X-Build-Deprecated  | If `true` (likely a string, depends on the language), print out to the console in yellow "{service} v{version} is deprecated!
 Run `api update {service}` to use the latest version" (**TODO:** Should probably be a URL?) |

+# Other things

+Each README.md file for the repo should follow this template: https://github.com/readmeio/api-spec/blob/master/template.md

 # TODO:

 Python needs: